 2023

-Going forward, the “K” LINE Group will continue to enhance information disclosure based on a comprehensive understanding of climate change and natural capital and aim for sustainable growth and increased corporate value as a trusted partner to all stakeholders.
+The “K” LINE Group will continue to improve its disclosure of information based on a comprehensive understanding of climate change and natural capital and work to continue to grow and increase its corporate value as a partner that is trusted by all stakeholders.